mbentley/docker-in-docker/scripts/README.md

 Test with `curl`:

 **Note**: `curl` on macOS works fine for HTTP, but for HTTPS with an insecure connection, `-k`, it does **not** work with SNI as it discards the SNI headers on the client side.
-Use a docker image like `mbentley/curl` instead to get a Linux based `curl` instead of the BSD based that has strange behavior.
+Use a Docker image like `mbentley/curl` instead to get a Linux based `curl` instead of the BSD based that has strange behavior.

 ```
 $ curl -H "Host: nginx.test" http://10.1.2.3